Machu-Pichu/ETHDenver_2021/README.md

 ![Business Model](./20210206%20Machu%20Picchu%20Business%20Model.png)

 ## Vision of Technical Stack
-A vision of the complete Technical Stack that can be used for _Machu Picchu_ is, in January 2021 **and if we have 2-3 M$ immediately available** :-)
+A vision of the complete Technical Stack that can be used for _Machu Picchu_ is, in April 2021 **and if we have 2-3 M$ immediately available** :-)
 ![Technical Stack](./20210206%20Machu%20Picchu%20Tech%20Stack.png)

 ## Pepito